Application of optical squeezing to microresonator based optical sensors

+Typically, the cubic nonlinearity is present in the high-quality microresonator media, and the high concentration of the optical energy makes the nonlinear effects well pronounced.
+In Ref.\,\cite{salykina2025intracavity}, the use of $\chi^{(3)}$ nonlinearity was discussed in the context of the QND measurements of the optical power, see Refs.\,\cite{77a1eBrKhVo, 81a1eBrVy, Milburn_PRA_28_2065_1983, Roch_APB_55_291_1992, 96a1BrKh, Drummondquantum1994, Balybin2022}.
+In that case, two beams, propagating through the microresonator, the signal and probe ones, interact by means of the cross-phase modulation effect, originating from the cubic nonlinearity.
+Subsequent measurement of the probe beam phase allows to extract the value of the signal mode power without (in the ideal lossless case) changing it.
+On the other hand, the same cubic nonlinearity also creates the self-phase modulation effect (SPM) of the probe beam \cite{yuen1979generation} which could degrade the sensitivity of the microresonator-based sensors \cite{Drummondquantum1994}.
+It was shown in Ref.\,\cite{salykina2025intracavity}, that the intracavity parametric interaction allows to mitigate this effect.

+In this paper, we analyze the quantum-imposed sensitivity limits for a general microresonator-based optical sensor of small variations of eigen frequency, that could be imposed by any external agent, see Fig.\ref{sensor}.
+Similarly to Ref.\,\cite{salykina2025intracavity}, we assume that the probe beam is prepared in the squeezed quantum state and additionally is parametrically (anti-)squeezed inside the cavity.
+We extend the analysis of that paper by performing the rigorous optimization of input squeezing and the output homodyne detection angles, as well as of the intracavity (anti-)squeezing parameters (in the previous paper, they were chosen for heuristic reasons).

-In the next section, we calculate the quantum noise of this scheme.
-Then in Sec.\,\ref{sec:S} we obtain the optimized spectral densities of this noise for the three scenarios: the simplest one that does not use any squeezing of light, the one that uses squeezed input state of the probe beam, and the one where the intracavity squeezing is used as well.
+The paper is organized as follows.
+In the next section, we calculate the quantum noise of the proposed sensor.
+Then in Sec.\,\ref{sec:opt} we optimize the spectral density of this noise.
 Finally, in Sec.\,\ref{sec:conclusion} we provide estimates for achievable sensitivity and summarize the obtained results.